South Sudan

 Our Local Partners

-We partner with Emmanuel Christian College to provide teacher training and education
+We partner with Emmanuel Christian University to provide teacher training and education

 We partner with Confident Children out of Conflict (CCC) to rescue children fleeing from violence